SEBP Winter Conference 2019

 If you had to design policing from scratch what would you do?

 13th and 14th March 2019, London

-A conference hosted by the Society for Evidence Based Policing in conjunction with the Dawes Centre for Future Crime at UCL.
+This conference was hosted by the Society for Evidence Based Policing in conjunction with the Dawes Centre for Future Crime at UCL.

-This unique event will look at critical questions such as:
+This unique event looked at critical questions such as: